 REBECCA: But she seemed so wise, and she seemed older.
 That appendix, which is written by a young person… I didn’t write the appendix.
 I asked a person who grew up in patriarchy to write it.
 She talked about the generation of her mother, which is my generation, and how they devoured Mary Pride.
 Many of them… More women jumped on the patriarchy bandwagon than men.
 Their husbands were passive.
 Does that sound familiar?

-NATALIE: I absolutely think they can because even the women I work with who have relearned a lot of things and are moving forward in their lives… Our brain… The brain’s programming is very difficult, and it takes time to rewire it.
+NATALIE: I absolutely think they can, because even the women I work with who have relearned a lot of things and are moving forward in their lives… The brain’s programming is very difficult, and it takes time to rewire it.